onekey-sec/ubi_reader/README.md

 ### Known Issues

-* Socket files will be ignored, you can change modules/settings.py to have it created dummy files in their place.
+* Socket files will be ignored, you can change modules/settings.py to have it create dummy files in their place.

-* For NAND dumps and the like, this will not fix anything ECC would take care of, so some bad data may be extracted.
+* For NAND dumps and the like, this will not fix anything ECC would take care of, so some bad data may be extracted, this can also cause erratic behavior.

 * This does not replay the journal, so uncommited data will not be retrieved.

 * Assumes things are in good condition and where it thinks they should be...

 ### TODO

-* Organize, document, the usual.

 * Arbitrary block analyzer script.